hank-spankler/hank_spanklers_story_depository/smooth_spanky_h_poetry_corner.md

 Big Titty Vampire GF
 --------------
 ```
-open up my veins and drain them dry
+hey baby, I notice you've been blue these days
-darling I love you, its no lie
+just wish that I could make it go away
-hope its just enough to get you by
+to be a little lifeline, to be enough to get you through
-so baby please, could you try
+so open up a vein and then I'll tell you what we're gonna do

-to suck the life right out of me
+suck the life right out of me
 just how I show my love you see
 or it is now, it's just how you be
 so it'll be